The Department of Justice is currently recruiting registered intermediaries. The closing date for applications is 4pm on Friday 10 August 2018.

 The RI role is significantly different from that of the Appropriate Adult (AA); the latter has a role in ensuring general understanding, whereas the RI’s role is a more specialised one and requires expertise in assessing the vulnerable person and advising on communication strategies.
 In addition, while the AA’s role includes making sure that an individual is treated appropriately, RIs are neutral and do not have a support role.
 There must always be a third person present when the RI is with the vulnerable person.
 Where a suspect is being assessed by the RI whilst in police custody, the solicitor would normally be the third party.
 It would clearly not be appropriate for a police officer to be the third party since the suspect would not be under caution at the time.

-Following the investigative stage, the RI will write a report for court about the communication needs of the vulnerable person.
+Following the investigative stage, where the case procceds to court, the RI will write a report for court about the communication needs of the vulnerable person.
 In order to do this, the defence solicitor should gather as much information about the defendant’s/defence witness’s communication needs and obtain the necessary consents for the RI to obtain further information, such as reports from schools and doctors.
 The court report will go the defence solicitor in the case of a defendant or defence witness.
 The court report advises the Judge and advocates on how best to communicate with the vulnerable person at trial.
 The report is confidential and is intended only for the parties and the court involved in the case.
 The report is a free standing document for advice only.
 It is not evidence in the case and is not given to the jury.
 The RI is not an expert witness.

 Experience has shown that trials work much better if there has been a Ground Rules Hearing in which the trial judge, trial advocates and the RI discuss the court report and its recommendations, and agree the rules on questioning and other matters which concern the vulnerable person’s evidence, e.g. how the RI will intervene and when there should be breaks.
 The RI assists with communication when the vulnerable person is giving evidence at trial.
 They do not examine or cross-examine the vulnerable person, and they do not answer on their behalf.